 Here the volunteers had cleaned out the large amounts of dead trees and brush so that there are now more wide open perspectives, sturdy bridges, and views of the rushing water, as they look down into what some have called "The Grand Canyon of Chesterfield."
 A loop trail of about a half hour makes it possible to circumvent the whole Gorge and see it from many different perspective.

 One side of the Gorge’s new two-sided kiosk features the State of New Hampshire’s signage related to the expectations of visitors to the Gorge, as well as information on its geology and trails.
 The other side of the kiosk contains a newly-created map of the recreational opportunities in Chesterfield.
 This map shows all the public lands hiking trails, bike routes, boat landings and snowmobiling trails in the town.

 The group in attendance was treated to a table of refreshments as well as celebratory remarks describing and celebrating the collaboration of volunteers and organizations which made the event possible.
-Litter and brush from the parking area had been removed and new picnic tables are now in place.

 The kiosk itself was partially funded by the Quabbin to Cardigan (Q2C) Initiative, a grant secured by Lynne Borofsky of the Chesterfield Conservation Commission (CCC), with the remainder of the funding coming from the Commission itself.
 The inset map was prepared by Steve Woleryszak of Southwest Regional Planning Commission using GPS work completed by the Monadnock Conservancy, and again with funding from the CCC.